HR Guide to IVF Benefits: Companies that cover IVF and why this is vital for employers

 Spotify

-Another large tech giant, Google rivals its competitors with outstanding and comprehensive fertility benefits.
-The company offers its employees an allowance for treatments.
-This includes full coverage for medications and a lifetime maximum allowance towards IVF specifically.
+Another large tech giant, Google rivals its competitors with outstanding and comprehensive coverage fertility benefits.

 Why should companies offer financial assistance for IVF?

 Offering fertility benefits as a type of employee benefit is one of the most meaningful and concrete ways for a company to help support their employees.
-Fertility coverage can be hugely expensive, overwhelming and exhausting to go through.
-It can trickle into every aspect of a person's life, including their working life.
+Fertility coverage can be hugely expensive and treatment overwhelming and exhausting to go through.
+Having to make frequent trips to fertility doctors and infertility services can affect every aspect of a person's life, including their working life.
 And this is especially the case in the absence of workplace support.

 To attract and retain top talent: Infertility is becoming more of a common problem in our world and a recent study by the World Health Organisation found infertility impacting 1 in 6 people globally.
 These numbers are just too big to ignore.
 By offering financial assistance for IVF, companies can show their employees that they truly care about their wellbeing and supporting their employees through some of life's most challenging moments.
 This can be a valuable recruiting and retention tool, especially in competitive industries!